benjamshu/langdev/svi/x-1dev/0010/README.md

 Note that *ㅇ*, normally null, represents *ng* in the coda.
 Syllable codas are limited to a single letter, with the exception of *ㄹ*, which may be followed another in some circumstances.
 (This comes from *ㄹ*'s original purpose as an affix-separator.)
+In word-final compound codas, the second letter is not pronounced.

 ## Orthography: ##